 - EIP-7516: introduces the BLOBBASEFEE opcode to support EIP-4844, which allows smart contracts to calculate the usage costs and facilitate implementation of blob gas futures to smooth out data costs.

-Overall, the key result for the Dencun Upgrade is a reduction in fees paid to Layer 1, ideally passing on cost savings to users.
-This is in line with Ethereum’s sharding roadmap and contributes to the overall roadmap for Ethereum as well.
+Overall, the key result for the Dencun Upgrade is a reduction in fees paid to the Layer 1 blockchain, ideally saving costs for users.
+This is in line with Ethereum’s sharding roadmap, and contributes to the overall roadmap for the protocol.

-Currently, the Ethereum community aims to make Ethereum roll-up-centric, with sharding as the main form of scalability on L1 down the road.
-Some might argue that as sharding on L1 improves, roll-ups might lose appeal and the current strive for roll-ups would be inconsequential since the L1 would be able to match Layer 2 (L2) transaction cost and throughput without any security compromise or compatibility issues.
+Currently, the Ethereum community aims to make Ethereum rollup-centric, with sharding as the main form of scalability on L1 down the road.
+Some might argue that, as sharding on L1 improves, Layer 2 (L2) solutions, rollups in particular, might lose appeal, and the current strive for rollups would be inconsequential since the L1 would be able to match L2’s transaction cost and throughput without any security compromise or compatibility issues.

-While we temporarily set aside the long-term concerns related to roll-ups, it’s important to delve into their current feasibility.
-The Decun upgrade appears to enhance the feasibility of roll-ups by reducing transaction costs and increasing throughput.
-Evidently, the launch of these roll-ups has already helped to ease transaction costs and congestion on Ethereum.
-Currently, roll-ups provide a 5.82x scaling factor for Ethereum transactions.
+While we temporarily set aside the long-term concerns related to rollups, it’s important to dive into their current feasibility.
+The Dencun upgrade appears to enhance the feasibility of rollups by reducing transaction costs and increasing throughput.
+Evidently, the launch of these rollups has already helped to ease transaction costs and congestion on Ethereum.
+Currently, rollup-based blockchains provide a 5.82x scaling factor for Ethereum transactions, as per L2Beat.

-Roll-ups gaining widespread popularity has led to mounting competition in the Ethereum ecosystem.
-Currently, there are 17 roll-ups operating on L2 Beats, and there are more L2 launches on the horizon.
+The widespread popularity of rollups led to mounting competition in the Ethereum ecosystem.
+Currently, there are 17 rollup networks operating on Ethereum, and there are more L2 launches planned on the horizon.
 The increasing number of L2 solutions could potentially introduce liquidity fragmentation within the Ethereum network.

 This challenge becomes even more pronounced when we consider the declining number of active wallet addresses since 2022.
 This trend makes it increasingly difficult for L2 solutions to gain the necessary traction and ensure profitability.

 The current state of L2 competition presents two potential scenarios.
-In the worst-case scenario, as the number of roll-ups increases, fragmentation on Ethereum worsens.
-This could lead to a situation where, due to a prolonged decrease in user activity, liquidity follows Pareto’s law.
-At this point, liquidity would concentrate within the top 20% of roll-ups, causing other chains to gradually fade away.
+In the worst-case scenario, as the number of rollups increases, the fragmentation on Ethereum worsens.
+This could lead to a situation where, due to a prolonged decrease in user activity, liquidity follows Pareto's principle.
+At this point, crypto liquidity would concentrate within the top 20% of L2s, causing other chains to gradually fade away.

-Conclusion: Towards Eth 2.0 & Maintaining Market Dominance
+Conclusion: Towards Eth 2.0 and Maintaining Market Dominance

 As the blockchain space continues to evolve, the future remains uncertain.
 The growth of blockchains is contingent upon their adoption.
 Ethereum’s commitment to adaptability and user-centric enhancements are important for its continued success in this dynamic landscape.